psrc/2015-12-scripting-workshop/index.md

 [Python](http://python.org) is a great general-purpose programming language, and is one of the most popular tools for scientific computing as well.
 It has many optional packages called "libraries", and we use a lot of them at PSRC.
 Installing all of Python's scientific libraries individually can be a bit difficult, so we recommend [Anaconda](https://www.continuum.io/anaconda), an all-in-one installer.

-Regardless of how you choose to install it, **please make sure you install Python version 2.7**.
-We are not ready to move to Python 3 just yet.
+**Make sure you install Python version 2.7**.
+If you have an older version of Python such as 2.6, you will probably need to uninstall it.
+Also we are not ready to move to Python 3 just yet.
+Don't install Python 3.

-To install Anaconda Python:
+To install Anaconda Python 2.7:

 * Open the Continuum Anaconda [download page](http://continuum.io/downloads) with your web browser.
 * Download the Python 2.7 installer for Windows.